2015 Chicago Marathon Recap

 Since the finish is packed with spectators, I make my way to the designated area to meet up with my support crew.
 I scan the crowds for a familiar face, when out pops my head floating on a stick.

-The volunteers and event crew do one heck of a job in making this event special.
+The volunteers and event crew do one heck of a job in making the event special.
 I can't praise them enough.
 Everyone was so nice, encouraging, and helpful.

 Running with a pace group was great!
 I would definitely do it again, especially if the pacers were anything like the 3:50 group.
 It's absurd how accurate their splits were.
 They knew the course very well, down to the best paths to take for maximum shade.